-Moderate: You may have dizziness, nausea, and decreased cognitive performance.
+Moderate: You may experience dizziness, nausea, and decreased cognitive performance.
 Moderate symptoms can sometimes be safely managed at home but may require the attention of the medical team.

-Severe: It means you are having an exaggerated sense of motion, cold diaphoresis, and increased postural sway.
-It may be an emergency and require additional medical interventions.
-You should call your medical team for assistance immediately.
+Severe: It means you are having an exaggerated sense of motion, vomiting, cold sweats, and increased postural sway.
+It may be an emergency and require additional medical treatment.
+You should call your doctor for assistance.

 How to manage mild symptoms of motion sickness?